Restormel Castle and Lostwithiel circular walk

 Due to their flocking behaviour, sheep have gained a reputation for not being intelligent but actually this is more about being nervous of being eaten.
 In a study, their intelligence was found to be on a par with cows: they can recognise human faces, learn a name given to them etc. This may even extend to problem-solving: in Cornwall we've seen them escape into a neighbouring field by operating a kissing gate and in West Yorkshire there are reports of sheep that have worked out that they can cross a cattle grid by rolling on their backs with their feet in the air.

 15. Go through the gate and immediately through the gateway into the field on the right.
-Once in the field, bear left and head for the small tree near the left hedge.
+Once in the field, bear left and head for the tree in the field near the left hedge.
 Continue past this to the gateway in the middle of the other hedge.

 Once domesticated sheep had become woolly, individuals with white fleeces were selected for breeding as this was the easiest colour to dye.
 This was made easier by the genes giving rise to a white fleece being dominant.
 The recessive genes still do sometimes come together to produce a black lamb in an otherwise white flock.
 The expression "black sheep of the family" arises from this and its negative connotation was based on the economic undesirability of their fleeces.